Grow a Garden Straight Out of Your Kid's Favorite Book

 Alice in Wonderland by Lewis Carroll

 Alice in Wonderland is a classic tale of a young girl named Alice who falls through a rabbit hole into a fantastical world of peculiar creatures and surreal experiences.
-This story is ripe with imagination, making it a perfect springboard for a garden that brings the curious and colorful aspects of Alice’s adventures to life.
+It’s the kind of book that makes you want to walk through a tiny door, and a garden is the perfect place to try.

 • Setting: Imagine a garden where paths wind unpredictably, framed by towering plants and vibrant blooms that seem to grow larger as you wander through.
-Add elements like crooked signposts pointing in multiple directions, a tiny door that offers a peek into a secret section, or a checkerboard layout of black and white stepping stones.
-It’s all about creating a sense of enchantment and wonder that echoes Alice’s own bewildering journey.
+Add elements like crooked signposts pointing in multiple directions, a tiny door offering a peek into a secret section, or a checkerboard layout of black-and-white stepping stones.
+The whole point is for every turn of the path to feel like your kid has stumbled down the rabbit hole themselves.

 • Plants: Populate your garden with a riot of colors from lush tulips, daisies, and roses reminiscent of the Queen of Hearts’ garden.
 Plant aromatic herbs like thyme and mint, which tickle the senses and invite visitors to touch and smell.
 Consider adding a few giant sunflowers that tower overhead, mimicking the talking flowers Alice encounters, to give that sense of being in another world.

 • Interactive Element: The centerpiece of your garden could be the Mad Hatter’s tea party setup.
 Arrange a small table with eclectic, mismatched chairs and a spread of colorful ceramic tea sets, ready for a spontaneous party.
-Surround this spot with playful touches like quirky mirrors that distort images and whimsical clocks frozen at tea time, enhancing the garden’s dream-like vibe.
+Surround this spot with playful touches, like quirky mirrors that distort images and whimsical clocks frozen at tea time, to enhance the garden’s dream-like vibe.

 Don’t Forget a Reading Nook

-In each garden, include a cozy seating area where you can read the book right in the heart of your magical garden, where every chapter read aloud with your kiddos connects them even more deeply to the enchanting world around them.
-It’s about more than just plants and dirt—it’s about bringing the vibrant scenes of their favorite stories to life right before their eyes.
+In each garden, include a cozy seating area where you can read the book right in the heart of your magical garden, where every chapter read aloud with your kiddos drops them right back into the story they just read.
+It’s about bringing the vibrant scenes of their favorite stories to life right in the backyard.

-Creating a storybook garden is a delightful project that can bring stories to life and inspire children to engage with both literature and nature in new, meaningful ways.
-Whether it's finding Peter Rabbit's hiding spots or having tea like Alice, these gardens offer endless opportunities for educational play and whimsical fun.
+Creating a storybook garden is a delightful project that can bring stories to life and give kids a reason to read their favorite books again and then go outside and live them.
+Whether it’s finding Peter Rabbit’s hiding spots or having tea like Alice, these gardens turn story time into something you can dig your hands into.

 We’d love to hear from you!
 What would your dream storybook garden look like?
 Share your ideas and creations in the comments.